talyguryn/ollama-and-open-webui/readme.md

 # Ollama + Open WebUI

-Sample docker-compose file for running [Ollama](https://ollama.com) and [Open WebUI](https://openwebui.com).
+Single docker-compose file for running ready to use [Ollama](https://ollama.com) and [Open WebUI](https://openwebui.com).

-The idea is to set up and run both services in one command without using command line tools.
+The idea is to set up and run both services in one config file.

 ## Requirements